dwrobel/flatcam/README.md

 9.09.2018

 - added Exception handing for the case when the user is trying to save & overwrite a file already opened in another file
+- finished added 'Area' type of Paint in Paint Tool

 7.09.2019